 Why does expansion of KanCare matter?
 Here are the reasons:

 - Economic growth – KanCare expansion will help stimulate the economy and create thousands of jobs.
-A study by George Washington University found that expanding KanCare would create 3,500–4,000 new jobs in the next five years.
+A study by an economist from Kansas State University found that expanding KanCare would create more than 13,000 new jobs.

 - It is a Kansas-based solution – Each state that expands its program can tailor it to the state’s particular needs.
 Among the features Kansas could draw on are requirements that beneficiaries share the costs of premiums and out-of-pocket expenses, incentives for healthy behaviors, and referral to job training for those who might need it.

-- It protects access to care, especially in rural areas – When Mercy Hospital in Independence closed in October 2015, thousands of people lost nearby access to emergency care, surgery, and other health care services; 190 people lost jobs.
-Effects of the closure are felt throughout the community.
+- It protects access to care, especially in rural areas – Four rural Kansas hospitals have closed in recent years, resulting in loss of access to emergency care, surgery, and other health care services; hundreds of people lost their jobs.
+Effects of hospital closures are felt throughout the community.

 - It helps thousands of uninsured military veterans and their families – About 7,400 veterans and their spouses would gain access to quality, affordable health care coverage with KanCare expansion.
 Veterans often do not have automatic and easy access to health care through the Department of Veterans Affairs, despite their service to our country.

-- It controls health insurance costs – Without KanCare expansion, the state’s uninsured will continue to forego necessary health care or seek it in the most expensive place — the emergency room.
-So long as thousands of working Kansans remain uninsured, the health care they inevitably need but cannot afford ends up raising the costs of health care for others in the state — employers, hospitals, local governments, and privately insured individuals and families.
+- It controls health insurance costs – Without KanCare expansion, the state’s uninsured will continue to forego necessary health care.
+As long as thousands of working Kansans remain uninsured, the health care they inevitably need but cannot afford ends up raising the costs of care for others in the state — employers, hospitals, local governments and privately insured individuals and families.